munich-quantum-toolkit/syrec/docs/source/SyrecLanguageSemantics.rst

 - The maximum supported bitwidth of any variable is equal to 32.
 - Omitting the bitwidth of a variable will lead to the assumption that its bitwidth is equal to a :doc:`configurable default value <library/Settings>`.
 - The parameter and variable identifiers must be unique in a SyReC module.
-- Module overloading (i.e., the definition of a module sharing its identifier with another module while the structure [variable type, dimensionality and bitwidth] of their parameters do not match) is supported for all modules whose identifier is not equal to *main*.
+- Module overloading (i.e., the definition of a module sharing its identifier with another module while the signature [variable type, dimensionality and bitwidth] of their parameters do not match) is supported for all modules whose identifier is not equal to the one of the "main" module.
 However, overloading the implicitly defined main module of a SyReC program is possible.

  | Two module signatures (module identifier + parameters) :math:`m_1` and :math:`m_2` are considered to be equal iff: